michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-02-getting-started.md

 The more you practice, the more natural it becomes.
 And the more specific your prompts, the more useful your outputs.

----
+,

 **Next Chapter Preview:** In Chapter 3, you'll learn five specific prompting techniques that are perfectly suited to HR education.
 Each one is designed to develop a different critical thinking skill in your students: scoping problems, evaluating options, following processes, practicing conversations, and debating ethical positions.
-These aren't just "AI tricks"—they're pedagogical strategies that AI makes scalable.
+These aren't just "AI tricks",they're pedagogical strategies that AI makes scalable.